Van Life: How to Keep Your Food Fresh

 Some vans and rigs have refrigerators in them.
 Our old Chinook had a fridge in it but our current van does not.
 We use a cooler that I borrowed from my parent’s garage back in my twenties.
 It doesn’t even have a handle anymore but with a little bit of ice it keeps things cold for about 30 hours.

 Okay so if you’re using coolers like us the name of the game is ice packs (or ice if you don’t have ice packs).
 Cool early and often.
 When you can, put the ice packs or ice in the cooler for about an hour.
 This will help the cooler itself get cold.
 That way your food is going into a cool space rather than a warm one.
 Then put food on top of the ice.
 Add another layer of ice.
 Put more food on top.
 We learned this layering system in college when chilling really bad beer but it still works for food.
 Pro tips: Pack your cooler full, it’ll keep it colder longer.
 Also, keep in the shade when possible (or in the air conditioning) and get in and out of it as quickly as possible.
-We’re currently just using an igloo cooler and while it’s doing the job just fine we’ve got our eye on a Yeti.
+We used to use an old Igloo cooler but have recently upgraded to the Ozark Trails 26 Quart Cooler and we love it.
+To learn more about it head on over HERE.

 I don’t know why we didn’t think of dry ice sooner but it just didn’t occur to us.
 It can be a little difficult to find.
 In the south, certain Publix carry it.
 The benefits is that it lasts a bit longer than regular ice.
 (It’s -109 Degrees Fahrenheit!)
 While cooling your food is awesome, the drawback is that it can hurt you if you’re not careful.
 Always use gloves and let the ice ventilate because when it “melts” it turns to CO2 and can be very dangerous.